namesake.

 44 | Elephanthead Lousewort

 Its large stem, called a peduncle, supports bright pink to purple or white flowers, each having a long pointed beak-like protrusion resembling an elephant trunk.
 Additionally, the lateral lobes of the flower just so happen to look like elephant ears.
-Frank Zappa’s fifth child, boy or girl, was to be Elephanthead Lousewort Zappa.
+Frank Zappa’s fifth child, boy or girl, was to bechristened Elephanthead Lousewort Zappa.

 N45.jpg